By Jon Bastian

 Redirect when necessary: If you absolutely cannot avoid the oncoming situation, then you need to redirect both your dog and the other party.
 Try to move off of the sidewalk as far as possible, using your body to turn your dog facing away, and allow your dog to lower her head; the grass may have enough interesting smells to keep her completely distracted.

 At the same time, give a friendly warning to the other person.
-For example, if they’re walking a dog you can let them know your dog’s issue — “She can be a little leash-” or “He doesn’t like small dogs.”
+For example, if they’re walking a dog you can let them know your dog’s issue — “She can be a little leash-aggressive” or “He doesn’t like small dogs.”

 If your dog might have an issue with a person, then something as simple as a friendly, “Hello!” can help mitigate any problems by letting your dog know that you aren’t threatened by that other person.